jonglezb/pycal2org/README.md

 This python script takes an .ics file as input, and generates an org-mode file containing the events.
 Each event is presented in its own section, and date/time of events are also exported.
-Thus, the output is suitable for use with the org-mode calendar
+Thus, the output is suitable for use with the org-mode calendar.

-It also supports recurring events, with proper handling of excluded dates and so on (using the excellent dateutil.rrule library).
+It also supports recurring events, with proper handling of excluded dates and so on (using the excellent `dateutil.rrule` library).

 Note that, by default, all times are converted to the local (system) timezone, because org-mode has no support for specifying the timezone.
 You can override